Zurück zum Blog

 Popular Express.js features:

-• Dynamically renders HTML pages relying on passing arguments to templates
+• Dynamically renders HTML pages by passing arguments to templates

 • Allows the creation of handlers for requests featuring different HTTP verbs at different routes (URL paths)

-• Allows to set up middleware to respond to HTTP requests
+• Allows setting up middleware to respond to HTTP requests

 You can find the full list of Express.js middleware modules on the official Express.js website.

-Note: middleware is an intermediary software that runs between different applications that makes sure everything communicates properly across two or multiple different environments.
+Note: middleware is an intermediary software that runs between applications and ensures everything communicates properly across two or multiple environments.

 Koa.js